ServiceGovernance/ServiceGovernance.Registry/README.md

 The default implementation of the `ICache<T>` itself relies upon the `IMemoryCache` interface (and `MemoryCache` implementation) provided by .NET.
 If you wish to customize the in-memory caching behavior, you can replace the `IMemoryCache` implementation in the dependency injection system.

+## UI

+There's no built-in UI to show the registered services.
+It's fairly easy to build one by yourself using the `IServiceStore`.
+Please have a look at the [sample](https://github.com/ServiceGovernance/ServiceGovernance.Registry/blob/master/samples/Registry/Controllers/HomeController.cs).